WRFan/jailbreak10.3.3/README.md

 	https://github.com/WRFan/jailbreak10.3.3/issues

 Now let me mention some useful commands.
-The utilities themselves are in the cloud package (above).
+The utilities themselves are in the github releases section (above).

 Get some system and hardware info: